TanviChandan/ShapeAI_Python_Machine_Learning/README.md

-Edit with the Docs app
-Make tweaks, leave comments and share with others to edit at the same time.
-NO, THANKSUSE THE APP

-Python and Machine Learning ReadMe
-# DevTown PYTHON AND MACHINE LEARNING BOOTCAMP
+DevTown PYTHON AND MACHINE LEARNING BOOTCAMP

 Hi I made this project during the 7 Days Free Bootcamp, conducted by <b> DevTown